danielsong1052/PracticalExercise/README.md

 # PracticalExercise
-This is the Practical Exercise.
+This is the Practical Exercise using Angular 6 and Java.

 ## How to run
 - Database : run Mysql